 Creating your route

 After coming up with an idea for a ride you have many ways to create a route of it.
-A big misconception is you need to use PC software like Basecamp, which frankly is terrible.
-There are dozens of web based route planners.
-Most people seem to be using Google maps which is not the best tool because it lacks the advanced features of a good planner and has limited waypoints.
+Using a GPS a misconception is you need to use PC software like Basecamp, which frankly is terrible.
+You can make your route very quickly using online tools.

 The site has comprehensive help page with video tutorials of all aspects of making and using a route but it is so simple, if you can click and drag your route in Google maps then you already know how this works and should be up and running in minutes.
 Turn off avoid highways option (unless relevant) find your start point on the map, be it home or hotel or bike rental shop.
 Click on the map and a start point is attached.
 Click along the roads you want to ride, the route auto snaps to follow the road.

 You can undo anything, drag and bend the route, and that’s it you just made a route.
 Above you can see a simple route I just made by clicking on the roads.
 Zoom in a little or you may click off to the side of a road and have the GPS want to detour off down a side road a few metres as you ride the route.